nadkannan/pulsar-deep-learning/README.md

 # pulsar-deep-learning
 Exploring the use of a neural network machine learning model for classifying candidate pulsar signals using supervised learning techniques.
 The dataset is from the UC Irvine Machine Learning Repository (https://archive.ics.uci.edu/dataset/372/htru2).
+The project was carried out using Orange, an open source data mining, machine learning, and data visualization software.
+Included in the repository is the Orange project file and the formal report about the methods and results of the model training.

 # Citation
 ******************************************************************************************